 When tenants move out, landlords often find themselves not only cleaning up and repairing damage but also dealing with personal property left behind.
 When it's clear that what's left behind is garbage—such as food wrappers, broken furniture, or leftover cleaning supplies—the landlord is free to dispose of it.

 Getting rid of belongings that have value (whether monetary, medical, or sentimental)—such as bicycles, furniture, medicine, or family photos—is another story.
-North Carolina has specific laws for when and how you can get rid of a tenant's abandoned personal property, and this article will explain the basics of those laws.
+North Carolina has specific laws for when and how landlords can get rid of a tenant's abandoned personal property.

 Before disposing of any property left behind by the tenant, be sure to check the terms of your lease or rental agreement concerning abandoned property.
-Under North Carolina law, the lease or rental agreement cannot shorten the amount of time that you must store the property (five or seven days).
-However, the terms of the lease or rental agreement could increase the legal time periods (for example, your lease could require you to store the property for 10 days (not 5 or 7 days) before disposing of it).
+Under North Carolina law, the lease or rental agreement cannot shorten the amount of time that you must store the property (five or seven days, depending on the circumstances).
+However, the terms of the lease or rental agreement could increase the legal time periods.
+For example, the lease could require the landlord to store the property for 10 days (not 5 or 7 days) before disposing of it.